someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 // highlight-end
 ```

 Resoto allows for walking not only one step but multiple steps.
 You can define a specific number of steps to walk and a range of steps.
-You can even specify the range as unlimited, which would traverse the graph to the root or leave, depending on the direction of the walk.
-The following query will select all DigitalOcean VPCs and then walk the graph outbound, returning all nodes that can be reached starting from the VPC up to two steps.
+You can even specify the range as unlimited, which would traverse the graph to the root or leaf, depending on the direction of the walk.
+The following search will select all DigitalOcean VPCs and then walk the graph outbound, returning all nodes that can be reached starting from the VPC up to two steps.
 This list would never include snapshots since snapshots can not be reached in two steps starting from the VPC.

 ```bash
 > search is(digitalocean_vpc) -[0:2]-> | count kind